Artinian algebras and Jordan type: Constructions, examples, and commuting Jordan types.

-The more general question of determining which Jordan types may commute (may coexist in the same Artin local algebra $A$) is quite open in general.
+Given a partiton $P=(p_1,p_2,\ldots,p_s)$, $p_1\ge p_2\ge \cdots \ge p_s$ we denote by $[P]^k$ the partition $\left([p_1]^k, [p_2]^k, \ldots, [p_s]^k\right)$ having $ks$ parts. \end{definition} For example $[7]^2=(4,3)$, $[7]^3=(3,2,2)$, $[7]^4=(2,2,2,1)$, $[7]^5=(2,2,1,1,1)$, and if $P=(7,5)$ then $[P]^2=(4,3,3,2)$.
+It is easy to see, \begin{lemma} Suppose a nilpotent $n\times n$ matrix $M$ is \emph{regular}: has Jordan type $[n]$.
+Then $M^k$ has Jordan type $[n]^k$.
+Suppose that the Jordan type of $M$ is $P_M$, then $P_{M^k}=[P_M]^k$. \end{lemma} The term ``almost rectangular partition'' was introduced by T. Ko\v{s}ir and P. Oblak; the notion is key in studying $Q(P)$, and occurs earlier in R. Basili's \cite{Ba}, who showed that the number of parts of $Q(P)$ is $r_P$, the smallest number of almost-rectangular subpartitions needed to cover $P$.
+0.2cm The question of determining which Jordan types may commute (may coexist in the same Artinian local algebra $A$) is quite open in general.
 See J. Britnell and M. Wildon's \cite[\S 4]{BrWi} and P. Oblak's \cite{Ob2} for some discussion.
 The former shows that the problem of when two nilpotent matrices commute is in general characteristic dependent: when $\sf k$ is infinite the orbits $(d,d)$ and $(d+1,d-1)$ are commuting, but when $\sf k$ is a finite field, whether those orbits commute depend on the residue classes of $d$ mod powers of $p$ (\cite[Prop.
 4.12, Rem.
 4.15]{BrWi}).
 A result of G.~McNinch \cite[Lemma 22]{McN} shows that the Jordan type of a generic element in the pencil of matrices $M+tN$ can depend on the characteristic.
 See also \cite[Remark 3.16]{IKh}.
 There appears to be substantial structure to the set of partitions $P$ having $Q(P)=Q$ where $Q$ is a given stable partition -- see \cite{IKVZ} which shows this structure for stable partitions $Q$ with two parts, and poses a ``box conjecture'' for general stable $Q$.